apache/mxnet/contrib/clojure-package/examples/bert/README.md

 `lein run -m bert.bert-sentence-classification :cpu` - to run with cpu `lein run -m bert.bert-sentence-classification :gpu` - to run with gpu

+By default it will run 3 epochs, you can control the number of epochs with:

+`lein run -m bert.bert-sentence-classification :cpu 1` to run just 1 epoch

 Sample results from cpu run on OSX
 ```